Towards understanding CG and GMRES through examples

 \emph{Observations:} As shown in Figure~\ref{fig:bwerr_loss}, throughout the iteration the product

 is almost constant, and close to the machine precision (approximately $10^{-16}$).
 The orthogonality of the basis vectors is completely lost only when the normwise backward error of the MGS-GMRES iteration has reached its maximal attainable accuracy level.
-We point out that this is a significant difference to the finite precision behavior of CG and other methods based on short recurrences, where not only a loss of orthogonality, but also a loss of rank in the computed subspace may occur, which leads to a delay of convergence; see Section~\ref{sec:fpcg} and the detailed explanations in, e.g., \cite[Section~5.9]{LieStr13} and \cite{MeuStr06}.
-We point out again that the CG convergence behavior for a specific model problem can not be generalized unless there is a convincing argument for such a generalization; see the example in Section \ref{sec:cgpoisson}.
+We point out that this is a significant difference to the finite precision behavior of CG and other methods based on short recurrences.
+Then, apart from very special situations (see Section~\ref{sec:cgpoisson}), not only a loss of orthogonality but also a loss of rank in the computed subspace may occur, which leads to a delay of convergence; see Section~\ref{sec:fpcg} and the detailed explanations in, e.g., \cite[Section~5.9]{LieStr13} and \cite{MeuStr06}.

-\emph{Explanation:} The full explanation of the phenomenon observed in Figure~\ref{fig:bwerr_loss} is based on a detailed analysis of rounding errors that occur in MGS-GMRES; see in particular the original papers~\cite{DrkGreRozStr95,PaiStr02,PaiRozStr06} or the summary in~\cite[Section~5.10]{LieStr13}.
+\emph{Explanation:} The full explanation of the phenomenon observed in Figure~\ref{fig:bwerr_loss} is based on a detailed analysis of rounding errors that occur in MGS-GMRES; see the papers~\cite{DrkGreRozStr95,PaiStr02,PaiRozStr06} or the summary in~\cite[Section~5.10]{LieStr13}.
 In this analysis it is shown (under some technical assumptions, e.g., that $A$ is not too close to being singular) that the loss of orthogonality in the Krylov subspace basis $V_k$ computed in finite precision arithmetic using the MGS variant of the Arnoldi algorithm is essentially controlled by the condition number $\kappa([\gamma v_1,AV_kD_k])$, where $\gamma\in\R$ and $D_k\in\R^{k\times k}$ are suitable chosen scalings.
-Since $r_k=r_0-AV_kt_k=\|r_0\|v_1-AV_kt_k$, the conditioning of the matrix $[\gamma v_1,AV_kD_k]$ can be related to the residual norm $\|b-Ax_k\|_2$, and in a second step also to the normwise backward error $\|b-Ax_k\|_2/(\|b\|_2+\|A\|_2\|x_k\|_2)$.
-This yields a rigorous mathematical proof of the numerically observed behavior of MGS-GMRES.
-It is worth noting that working on this challenge led to revisiting the theoretical foundations of (scaled) total least squares problems; see, for example, \cite{PaiStr02a}.
+Since $r_k=r_0-AV_kt_k=\|r_0\|v_1-AV_kt_k$, the conditioning of the matrix $[\gamma v_1,AV_kD_k]$ can be related to the residual norm $\|b-Ax_k\|_2$, and in a second step also to the normwise relative backward error $\|b-Ax_k\|_2/(\|b\|_2+\|A\|_2\|x_k\|_2)$.
+This yields a rigorous proof of the numerically observed behavior of MGS-GMRES.
+It is worth noting that working on this challenge led to revisiting the theoretical foundations of (scaled) total least squares problems; see, e.g., \cite{PaiStr02a}.